Pluyaud-Marion/MarionPluyaud_12_30052022/README.md

 * Fork this repository
 * Clone it on your computer

-* Backend : (you can find only the API here : https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)
+* API : (you can find only the API here : https://github.com/OpenClassrooms-Student-Center/P9-front-end-dashboard)
   - Run the following commands in your terminal for launch API :
   `cd P9-front-end-dashboard-master && npm install && npm start`